News

 Peanuts

-Peanuts, through actually not a nut at all, but rather part of the legume family, are a good source of protein and many different Vitamins and minerals, such as magnesium and phosphorus.
+Peanuts, though actually not a nut at all, but rather part of the legume family, are a good source of protein and many different Vitamins and minerals, such as magnesium and phosphorus.

 Keep in mind that peanut butter is high in calories, so stick to the serving size of two tablespoons.